Cooley LLP - The Inside View

 “An entrepreneurial mindset” will serve summer associates well, as those who seize the chance to guide their experience will thrive.
 Cooley is looking for summers “to take ownership and inspire confidence,” as the majority will return to the firm as juniors and will have decided on their area of practice by that stage.

-Notable summer events: Assortment of cooking classes from the “Truffle Shuffle” to chocolate making and cheese tastings, a mixology class, a murder mystery, a floral arrangement class and a variety of happy hours and other opportunities for summer associates to meet informally with our lawyers.
+Notable summer events: Assortment of cooking classes from pizza and dumpling making to key lime pie making.
+Volunteer opportunities, pickle ball, a spray paint workshop and Mobsters and Lobsters tour along with a variety of happy hours and other opportunities for summer associates to meet informally with our lawyers.
 (Office Dependent)

 Top tips: